-If you haven’t looked for a new role in a while, you may find the whole process daunting.
+The whole process may be daunting if you haven’t looked for a new role in a while.
 Firstly, you will probably have to apply to an agency first through an online application.
-You then have to cross your fingers in the hope that your CV passes through whatever keyword algorithm they have in place that matches your CV with your potential employer’s job spec.
+You then have to cross your fingers, hoping that your CV passes through whatever keyword algorithm they have that matches your CV with your potential employer’s job spec.

 This in itself can put anyone off applying for a new role.

 But!
 Don’t let the keyword algorithm scare you!
-Get that CV out, dust off the cobwebs and make sure you have the right keywords in place to land your perfect PA role.
+Get that CV out, dust off the cobwebs, and ensure you have the right keywords to land your perfect PA role.
 Starting building a brilliant CV for Personal and Executive Assistants!

-There are so many searches that can be performed when trying to find that perfect candidate.
+So many searches can be performed when trying to find that perfect candidate.

 The requirements vary depending on what the employer is looking for, and there are pros and cons of doing extensive searches and more narrow searches.

-When looking for an experienced Assistant for a more ‘traditional’ supporting role, recruiters often begin their search with:
+When looking for an experienced Assistant for a more ‘traditional’ supporting role, recruiters often begin their search with the following: